 Got a kid under 12?
 CIMB‘s Junior Savers Account is a savings account that lets your little one enjoy high-interest rates from the get-go.
 But, you’ll need to ensure your tyke’s account has a minimum balance of $1000.
 Plus, withdrawals for this joint trust account with you can only be performed at CIMB branches.
 But you’ll get to enjoy monthly e-statements, no fall below fees, and you can get your account immediately upon application!

 Saving money’s a good habit to cultivate when the kids are young because it teaches them to save for a rainy day.
-And with Maybank‘s Youngstarz Savings Account, you’ll find that the little one will stand to gain from its complimentary insurance which covers personal accident and hand, foot and mouth disease, too.
+And with Maybank‘s Youngstarz Savings Account, you’ll find that the little one will stand to gain from its complimentary insurance, which covers personal accidents and hand, foot and mouth disease, too.
 Plus, bubs will also get birthday privileges and discounts as well as a $20 Popular bookstore voucher when you open the account.